 Sometimes, being perceived as an expat has its downsides.
-In Luanda, Angola, I was forever receiving demands for gifts, including a $700 mobile phone for a driver and a new iPhone for another coworker, because as an expat I could afford it and it was only fair.
+In Luanda, Angola, I was forever receiving demands for gifts, including a $700 mobile phone for a driver and a new iPhone for another coworker, because as an expat I could afford it.
+Apparently.
 Umm.

 However, saying no to demands for expensive presents isn’t a big deal.
 Undoubtedly ‘white expats’ get a much better deal that anyone in the ‘mixed race immigrant’ basket.
 Chatting to a lady on a metro in Antwerp, Belgium, I was told how immigrants were the root of all Belgium’s problems.
 Then sensing my unease, she put her hand on my shoulder, ‘No, not you.
 I mean Muslims, not Christians’.
 Oh that makes me feel so much better.
 (PS I’m not even Christian).

 Perhaps it all boils down to prejudice?
-Perhaps I should make more of an effort to stand up to such blatant racism?
-Perhaps instead of merely registering my disagreement, I should try to persuade my neighbours that having foreigners in town can be a really good thing.
+Perhaps I should make more of an effort to stand up to such blatant racism / classism / prejudice?
+Perhaps instead of merely registering my disagreement, I should try to persuade my neighbours that having foreigners in town can be a good thing.

-Perhaps it’s safer not to use the terms expat or immigrant at all.
+Perhaps it’s better not to use the terms expat, migrant or immigrant at all.
 Labels put us in a box, and we’d need a heck of a load of boxes to deal with the diversity of people living abroad.
 The star formerly known as Prince changed his name to a symbol, so perhaps we can do something similar.
-Expaters, are you with me?
+In the meantime, will ‘Expater’ do?